 4) The Rental Application Looks Suspicious

 This relates to the point above about security.
-Not only are people hesitant to provide strangers with their personal information, they are also wary of situations that arouse suspicion.
+Not only are people hesitant to provide strangers with their personal information, but they are also wary of situations that arouse suspicion.
 Too many red flags can lead them to believe you are a scam.

 If your rental application looks homemade and seems fishy, potential applicants may decide they can’t trust you.
 While it may seem crazy that people would judge the authenticity of your rental based upon the application, professionalism is key for landlords.
 When you present yourself as a professional, well-established entity (even if you are a brand new landlord), you will instill a deeper level of trust in your tenants.
 This will lead to a better tenant/landlord relationship as well.
 When you come across professionally, tenants are more likely to respect you down the road.